 Generally, we must report annually to the IRS the amount of dividends paid, the name and address of the recipient, and the amount, if any, of tax withheld.
 A similar report is sent to the holder.
-Pursuant to tax treaties or other agreements, the IRS may make its reports available to tax authorities in the recipient's country of residence.
+Under tax treaties or other agreements, the IRS may make its reports available to tax authorities in the recipient's country of residence.
 Dividends paid to a non-United States holder at an address within the United States may be subject to backup withholding at a rate of 31% if the non-United States holder fails to establish that it is entitled to an exemption or to provide a correct taxpayer identification number and other information to the payer.
 Backup withholding generally will not apply to dividends paid to non-United States holders at an address outside the United States on or prior to December 31, 2000 unless the payer has knowledge that the payee is a United States person.
-Under recently finalized Treasury Regulations regarding withholding and information reporting, payment of dividends to non-United States holders at an address outside the United States after December 31,

-2000 may be subject to backup withholding at a rate of 31% unless such non-United States holder satisfies various certification requirements.
+Under recently finalized Treasury Regulations regarding withholding and information reporting, payment of dividends to non-United States holders at an address outside the United States after December 31, 2000 may be subject to backup withholding at a rate of 31% unless such non-United States holder satisfies various certification requirements.

 Under current Treasury Regulations, the payment of the proceeds of the disposition of common stock to or through the United States office of a broker is subject to information reporting and backup withholding at a rate of 31% unless the holder certifies its non-United States status under penalties of perjury or otherwise establishes an exemption.
-Generally, the payment of the proceeds of the disposition by a non-United States holder of common stock outside the United States to or through a foreign office of a broker will not be subject to backup withholding but will be subject to information reporting requirements if the broker is a United States person or has certain other connections to the United States, unless the broker has documentary evidence in its files of the holder's non-United States status and certain other conditions are met, or the holder otherwise establishes an exemption.
+Generally, the payment of the proceeds of the disposition by a non-United States holder of common stock outside the United States to or through a foreign office of a broker will not be subject to backup withholding but will be subject to information reporting requirements if the broker is a United States person or has certain other connections to the United States, unless the broker has documentary evidence in its files of the holder otherwise establishes an exemption.
+Neither backup withholding nor information reporting generally will apply to a payment of the proceeds of a disposition of common stock by or through a foreign office of a foreign office of a foreign office of a broker to the proceeds of the proceeds of the proceeds of the holder otherwise establishes an exemption.
 Neither backup withholding nor information reporting generally will apply to a payment of the proceeds of a disposition of common stock by or through a foreign office of a foreign broker not subject to the preceding sentence.